Looking at the Process of Mentoring for Beginning Teachers

 To ascertain their prospective, the committee could also ask first-year teachers to write down their expectations of the mentoring program.
 Once completed, committee members and first-year teachers would discuss these expectations in light of the mentoring programs format.
 Moreover, the search committee should also provide opportunities for the beginning teacher and prospective mentor to talk with one another about their background experiences and expectations of the mentoring process.
 These conversations may reveal evidence to determine whether a basis for a meaningful relationship exists.

-of individuals (e.g., principal, experienced mentors, and university
+selection committee comprised of individuals (e.g., principal, experienced mentors, and

-faculty) familiar with the backgrounds of prospective mentors and
+university faculty) familiar with the backgrounds of prospective mentors and first-year

-first-year teachers to determine a perceived match of management styles
+teachers to determine a perceived match of management styles and social interactions

-when an experienced teacher and a first-year one spontaneously begin
+This occurs when an experienced teacher and a first-year one spontaneously begin working

-working with one another forming a natural mentor and protégé relationship.
+with one another forming a natural mentor and protégé relationship.
+Lastly, the

-established or enriched by learning or encouraging mentor-like behavior
+relationships can be established or enriched by learning or encouraging

 The principal and/or search committee should outline a list of required knowledge and skills mentors should possess to assist beginning teachers needs.
 The following knowledge/abilities, while not an exhaustive list, can assist teacher-mentors in carrying out their assigned roles, e.g., model, guide, confidant.
 The acquisition of this information may require mentors to attend a professional development program.
 Mentors should view this continuing education both as preparation for their mentoring/supervisory role and as an opportunity to participate in lifelong learning (Kajs, Willman, & Alaniz, 1998).